louisjdmartin/DIRAC/docs/source/DeveloperGuide/TornadoServices/index.rst

 - :py:class:`~DIRAC.Core.DISET.private.Service` and :py:class:`~DIRAC.Core.DISET.RequestHandler` are now merge into :py:class:`~DIRAC.TornadoServices.Server.TornadoService`
 - CallStack from S_ERROR are deleted for every error who happen before authentication.
 - Common config for all services, there is no more specific config/service
-- Server returns HTTP error codes like ``200 OK`` or ``401 Forbidden``.
+- Server returns HTTP status codes like ``200 OK`` or ``401 Forbidden``.
 Not used by client for now but open possibility for usage with external services (like a REST API)

 How to write service
 ********************